 You're welcome to visit the Arboretum free of charge.
 Donations are appreciated to help us to maintain and develop the site.

 Parking is available for cars, coaches, motorcycles and bicycles.

-Visitors arriving independently by car should be aware that a maximum parking charge of £3.00 per day applies (pay and display) with lower prices applying during winter months.
+Visitors arriving independently by car should be aware that a maximum parking charge of £3.00 per day applies (pay and display).
 There is no charge for coaches or motorcycles.

 Please note: all monies from parking fees are given directly to the charity and help to ensure the Arboretum remains a free entry site.